mohankoli/mohan-front-end-developer-course/javascript/currying.md

 # JavaScript Currying

-**Currying** means breaking a function with multiple arguments into a series of functions that each take one argument.
+**Currying** is a functional programming technique in JavaScript where a function with multiple arguments is transformed into a series of functions that each take a single argument.

 In simple terms, it allows you to call functions like this: `func(a)(b)` instead of `func(a, b)`.